Practice 1: Button sets early pace as McLaren show promise

-Jul.20 (Apex) Jenson Button gave McLaren a much needed boost to take top spot on the timing sheets, ahead of teammate Lewis Hamilton, at the end of the first free practice session of the German Grand Prix weekend at Hockenheim.
+Jul.20 (GP247) Jenson Button gave McLaren a much needed boost to take top spot on the timing sheets, ahead of teammate Lewis Hamilton, at the end of the first free practice session of the German Grand Prix weekend at Hockenheim.

 The Woking squad need a reversal of fortune to put behind them a couple of below par race weekends, and reaffirm their championship ambitions.
 They have started the weekend in Germany in the best way possible, but the big question is: will they be able to sustain the pace?

 Their record so far this has been pretty similar, where they have shown early pace but failed to deliver when it mattered – with the exception of Australia and Canada.

 Button wasted no time getting into the groove and was first of the drivers to set a meaningful time, and with heavy clouds starting to drop their load on certain sectors of the track he popped a 1 minute 16.595 seconds lap which was way quicker than anyone out on track at that time and remained the best time of the morning.
 Button went on to notch up 27 laps in the 90 minutes.